SwapnajXD/aws-node/README.md

 ## Step 4 — Rebuild Frontend Only

-Vite requires a rebuild when environment variables change.
+The frontend must be rebuilt when environment variables change.

 ```bash
 docker compose build web
 docker compose up
 ```

-Now generated links will be publicly accessible:
+Generated links will now be publicly accessible:

 ```
 https://example-subdomain.ngrok-free.dev/r/my-link-Ab12Cd
 ```

-✔ Shareable
-✔ Accessible from anywhere
-✔ Backend remains local
+The backend does not require rebuilding.

 ---

-# 🔁 When ngrok Domain Changes
+# When ngrok Domain Changes

 Each time ngrok restarts:

-1. Copy new domain
+1. Copy the new domain
 2. Update in `docker-compose.yml`:
    - `VITE_PUBLIC_BASE_URL`
    - `VITE_API_URL`